 The US National Oceanic and Atmospheric Administration (NOAA) makes long-range forecasts each month.

-We are going to show you these forecasts, but first, a warning.
+We are going to show you their forecast for the upcoming winter, but first, a warning.

 WARNING: Long-range forecasts are rarely accurate.
 These forecasts cover three months but we know that skiing quality improves and degrades with storm cycles that last a few days to a week.